 Laboratory studies have shown that the increased concentration of growth factors in platelet-rich plasma can potentially speed up the healing process.

 To speed up healing, the injury site is treated with the platelet-rich plasma preparation.
 This can be done in one of two ways:

 - It can be directly injected into an area of injury to promote healing.
 For example, in an athlete with a hamstring muscle tear, we localise the exact site of injury with an ultrasound machine and then inject the platelet-rich plasma under direct visualisation.
 In our experience, this has helped many of our athlete patients shorten the healing time by half.
-We have treated runners, triathletes, MMA fighters, soccer players, cyclists and many other athletes from other discipline.
+We have treated runners, triathletes, MMA fighters, soccer players, cyclists and many other athletes from other disciplines.
 Most recently, one of our patients who had a prior hamstring tear re-injured his hamstring one week before the Boston Marathon.
-With PRP procedure, he managed to complete the whole race in a sub 4 hour timing !
+With PRP procedure, he managed to complete the whole race in a sub-4-hour timing!

 - PRP may also be used to improve healing after surgery for some injuries.
 For example, an athlete with a completely torn heel cord may require surgery to repair the tendon.
 Healing of the torn tendon can possibly be improved by treating the injured area with PRP during surgery.
 This is done by preparing the PRP in a special way that allows it to actually be stitched into torn tissues.